 Trudy lived with her husband and their two children in a standard home in a standard neighborhood.
 Due to harsh economic conditions, he was unemployed, but seeking new work opportunities.
 Everything was proceeding normally, until that tragic evening when her husband had an unexpected massive heart attack and suddenly died.

 Totally unanticipated, since he was thought to be good health, there was no reason to make advanced preparations.
 When the tragedy occurred, those left behind had no awareness of their financial condition, nor the location of records.
 Where were the funds to pay the bills?
 Was there savings?
 Insurance?

 No one knew where to start.
 The tedious task began of searching through each room in the house, through every file, or pile of papers.
 Then there was the computer.
 Was there information online?
 In email messages?
 What accounts did he have?
 What were the passwords?

 One way to get started is to review the prior year’s income tax records.
 If you do nothing else, at least prepare a basic list manually, and let your family know where it is!
-But clearly, a subscription to MyLegacyBackup could have helped.
+But clearly , having organized records like MyLegacyBackup could have helped.

-Regrettably, history repeated itself a few years later, when Judy passed away unexpectedly.
+Regrettably, history repeated itself a few years later, when she passed away unexpectedly.
 This created an enormous burden for their children and grandparents.

 Please learn from these true events.
 Do not create an unnecessary scavenger hunt.
-Again, check out MyLegacyBackup and our free information to help you get started today.
+Again, check out MyLegacyBackup to help you get started today.